 Auditions - Come join us!

-Coro Vivo will be holding open auditions for all voices Tuesday, September 5th, in anticipation of its' upcoming 2017-2018 Season.These auditions will be held at Orleans United Church (1111 Orleans Blvd, Ottawa, ON) (directions), Tuesday September 5 from 7:30 to 10 PM.
+Coro Vivo will be holding open auditions for all voices Tuesday, January 9th.These auditions will be held at Orleans United Church (1111 Orleans Blvd, Ottawa, ON) (directions), Tuesday January 9 at 8:30 PM.
 To arrange an audition, or to sit in on one of our rehearsals, or to obtain more information, please contact Diane Goldenberg and/or Gary Yates.

 Those interested in auditioning should complete an Audition Request Form in advance and forward it to Diane/Gary.

-Antonio Llaca is in his eighth season as Artistic and Music Director of Coro Vivo Ottawa.
+Antonio Llaca is in his ninth season as Artistic and Music Director of Coro Vivo Ottawa.
 2015 marked the 25th Anniversary of Louise Léveillé's involvement as accompanist with Coro Vivo Ottawa.

 Read more ...